databrickslabs/dbx/docs/guides/python/devops/python_notebook_devops.md

-# :material-truck-delivery-outline: DevOps for Notebooks-based project
+# :fontawesome-solid-ship: DevOps for Notebooks-based project

 For notebook-based projects we recommend using the [notebooks in a remote Git repository](https://docs.databricks.com/workflows/jobs/jobs.html#run-jobs-using-notebooks-in-a-remote-git-repository) feature.